gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.5.9 / 11.05.2017 =
  * Add the History Table feature
  * Add ability to choose rows and columns for diagrams' creating
- * Fix for sorting: case insensitive, sorting of formatted data, sorting data with html
+ * Fix for sorting: case insensitive, sorting of formatted data, sorting data with HTML
  * Fix of creating the table for diagrams in database
  * Fix and optimize of saving of editable fields
  * Updated Hungarian language

 = 1.5.8 / 13.04.2017 =
  * Added auto import from Google Spreadsheets
- * Updated the Settings tab in admin area
+ * Updated the Settings tab in the admin area
  * Split the table export to Excel on the formats: .xls and .xlsx
  * Fix for table's import from MS Excel and Google Spreadsheets
  * Fix of detect hyperlinks during import from Google Spreadsheets